oliviam20/MySQL-cheat-sheet/README.md

 ```

 ### Self outer joins
-LEFT join here will get EVERY employee from the `employees e` table whether they have a manager or not.
+`LEFT JOIN` here will get EVERY employee from the `employees e` table whether they have a manager or not.
 ```
 USE sql_hr;
 SELECT